BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites.md

     "Machine"
 )
 ```
-Exit your terminal and start it back again.
-Then connect:
+Exit your terminal and start it back up again.
+Then connect to Postgres using the Command Line tool `pgsql`:

 ```bat
 psql --version